KCOP-TV: UPN affiliation (1993–2006)

 On October 27, 1993, Chris-Craft and its broadcasting subsidiary, United Television, partnered with Viacom's newly acquired subsidiary Paramount Pictures to form the United Paramount Network (UPN), making KCOP the network's Los Angeles affiliate.
 UPN debuted on January 16, 1995.
 In 1996, Viacom bought 50% of UPN from Chris-Craft.
-At the network's launch, which also served to launch Paramount's Star Trek: Voyager, KCOP served as UPN's West Coast "flagship" station.
-During the late 1990s, the station began carrying a large amount of younger leaning talk shows (such as The Ricki Lake Show, The Jenny Jones Show, and The Montel Williams Show), reality series, some sitcoms during the evening, and syndicated cartoons (such as Double Dragon) in the morning well as the popular anime series Sailor Moon.
+At the network's launch, which also served to launch Paramount's Star Trek: Voyager, KCOP served as UPN's West Coast "flagship" station under the "UPN Thirteen" branding.
+During the late 1990s, the station began carrying a large number of younger-leaning talk shows (such as The Ricki Lake Show, The Jenny Jones Show, and The Montel Williams Show), reality series, some sitcoms during the evening, and syndicated cartoons (such as Double Dragon) in the morning, as well as the popular anime series Sailor Moon.

 KCOP-TV's final logo under UPN affiliation, used from 2002 to 2006.
 There was another variant without the "KCOP/DT" text.

 In 2000, Viacom bought CBS and Chris-Craft's 50% ownership interest in UPN.
 On August 12, 2000, Chris-Craft agreed to sell its television stations to the Fox Television Stations subsidiary of News Corporation for $5.5 billion; a deal that was finalized on July 31, 2001, creating a duopoly with Fox O&O KTTV.
 Upon being sold to Fox, the Fox Kids weekday block moved to KCOP in the mid-afternoons, only for it to be discontinued nationwide in January 2002.
 KCOP still ran UPN's Disney's One Too block during the morning until the network ended the block's run in 2003.
 Soon after, the station ran an hour-long morning cartoon block (supplied by DIC Entertainment), but dropped cartoons entirely in September 2006.
 Channel 13 was the last local television station to air cartoons on weekdays; like the other local stations, the cartoons were replaced with infomercials.
 In a separate transaction from its purchase of UPN, Viacom purchased KCOP's rival, KCAL-TV, from Young Broadcasting on June 1, 2002.
 Rumors persisted that UPN would move to the higher-rated KCAL, reverting KCOP to independent station status.
 However, Viacom decided to continue operating KCAL as an independent, as Fox renewed affiliation agreements for its UPN-affiliated stations for four years, keeping the network's programming on KCOP.